Updated: July 9, 2020

 Faculty or staff members experiencing symptoms should stay home and contact their personal health-care provider.
 Please call before going to the provider’s office or clinic.

 Yes.
-Weigel Health Center is open for its normal hours of operation (Monday–Friday, 8:30 a.m.–5:00 p.m.) now and when the school switches to remote instruction.
-This includes the Counseling Center.
+Weigel Health Center is open for its normal hours of operation (Monday–Friday, 8:30 a.m.–5:00 p.m.).

 Yes.
 Buffalo State custodial services has enacted revised cleaning and sanitation protocols, including a heightened focus on disinfecting high-touch surfaces and high-volume areas.